12.4 C

 The enchanting world of Astrid Lindgren

 Junibacken is a celebration of the enchanting world of Astrid Lindgren, one of Sweden’s most beloved authors.
-Born in 1907 in Vimmerby, Astrid’s imaginative tales have captivated hearts across the globe.
+Born in 1907 in Vimmerby, Astrid’s imaginative tales have captured hearts across the globe.

 Her timeless characters—Pippi Longstocking, Emil of Lönneberga, and The Brothers Lionheart, to name a few—have become cherished companions for generations of readers.
 Astrid’s storytelling blends warmth, adventure, and a deep understanding of the joys and challenges of childhood.